|England||Henry III (1207-72)||1216||Nov. 16, 1272|

 1268 With pesky John of Ibelin (d.
 1266) out of the way, Sultan Baybars of Egypt captures and destroys the ancient city of Jaffa, then in May conquers Lesser Armenian-held Antioch and compels the pop. to embrace Islam, causing the Patriarchs of Antioch to permanently leave the city and take up residence eventually (1366) in Damascus.
 On Aug.
 23 after 16-y.-o.
 Conradin (b.
 1252) tries to reclaim Sicily, Charles I of Anjou, aided by 400 Achaean knights under his new vassal William II defeats him and his polyglot Italian, Spanish, Roman, Arab, and German army at the Battle of Tagliacozzo in L'Aquila Province, Italy, then captures and executes him in Naples on Oct.
 29, ending German Hohenstaufen rule of Sicily (begun 1194); Conradin plays a last game of chess before being permanently mated?; the Anjevin Dynasty secures the papacy against the imperial threat in both N and S Italy until 1343.
 On Nov.
 29 Pope (since 1264) Clement IV dies after reorganizing the Sorbonne in Paris as a theological school, and the papal throne remains vacant for three years (until 1271) as the cardinals of the Conclave of Viterbo diddle around until the townspeople lock them up in the palace where they are staying and put them on a diet of bread and water.
 Another war between Serbia and Dubrovnik ends in a treaty, with Dubrovnik required to pay an annual tribute for the next cent., freeing Stefan Uros I of Serbia to invade Hungarian territory S of the Danube River in Macva (N of Seria), during which Stefan is captured and forced to pay ransom and marry his son Stefan Dragutin to Catherine (Katalin), daughter of future Steven V of Hungary.
 Thomas Aquinas returns to Paris, and immediately gets involved in the controversy caused by philosopher Siger de Brabant (1235-81), a popularizer of Muslim philosopher Averroes at the U. of Paris from 1266-76, whose commentaries on Aristotle upset followers of St. Augustine, who taught that the search for truth shouldn't be based on sense experience, and instead begin to believe that empirical knowledge rules - are you for real?
 The quaint seaport of Calvi in NW Corsica is founded by the Genoese.
 In 1286 French king Louis IX enacts enacts beer purity laws, mandating that only "good malt and hops" be used in beer brewing; by the 1300s hops are also used in the Netherlands.
 Architecture: Concentric Caerphilly Castle in Senghenydd in S Wales (largest in Britain after Windsor Castle) is built by English knight Sir Gilbert "the Red Earl" de Clare (1243-95) to hold off Welsh prince Llywelyn the Last, bottling him up to the N. Births: French Capetian Babylonian Captivity king (1285-1314) ("the Pest of France" - Dante) Philip IV (Le Bel) (the Fair) (the Handsome) (d.
 1314) in Apr.-June in Fontainebleau; son of Philip III (1245-85) and 1st wife Isabella of Aragon (1247-71); husband of Jeanne (Joan) I of Navarre (1273-1305); father of French brother-kings Louis X (1314-16), Philip V (1316-22), and Charles IV (1322-8), and the "She-Wolf of England" Isabelle (1295-1358), who marries Edward II and produces the line of English kings of Edward III, (John of Gaunt), Henry IV, Henry V, and Henry VI.
 Norwegian king (1280-99) Eric (Erik) II Magnusson (the Priest-Hater) (d.
 1299); son of Magnus VI (1238-80) and Ingebord Ericsdatter (daughter of Eric IV of Denmark), descendant of Olav II.
 Deaths: German Hohenstaufen king of Sicily (1254-8, 1268) Conradin (b.
 1252) on Oct.
 29 in Naples (executed).
 English ecclesiastic-jurist Henry de Bracton (b. ?); chancellor of Exeter Cathedral since 1264.
 English lord John de Balliol, 5th Baron de Balliol (b. ?) on Oct.
 25; leaves an endowment for Balliol College at Oxford.

 1269 In Feb. the Mongols build a fortress E of the Han River to block the water supply, then siege the walled cities of Xiangyang and Fancheng in Hubei Province, the last two strongholds of the Nan Song (until 1273); both sides use explosives in the fighting (first time in history?).
 Hethrourn I the Great dies, and Levon (Leon) III (1236-89), son of Hetum I becomes ruler of Lesser Armenia (until 12389).
-Ottokar II takes advantage of the interregnum in the German empire to acquire Istria, Carinthia and Carniola from Hungary.
+Ottokar II takes advantage of the interregnum in the German Empire to acquire Istria, Carinthia and Carniola from Hungary.
 The Almohad Dynasty in Africa ends.
 The Polos return from the court of Kublai Khan with a letter from him to the pope.
 Toll roads are introduced in England.
 Louis IX of France orders Jews to wear a purple badge.
 John de Baliol, head of Barnard Castle in Scotland dies, and his widow Lady Devorguila begins carrying his embalmed heart in a small ivory casket, calling it her "sweet heart and silent companion", and instructing that it be placed on her breast in her coffin, becoming the origin of the term "sweetheart"?
-Architecture: The rebldg. of Westminster Abbey (in the new Gothic style) is begun by Henry III.
-Inventions: Petrus Peregrinus de Maricourt (Peter the Pilgrim) pub.
+Architecture: The rebuilding of Westminster Abbey (in the new Gothic style) is begun by Henry III.
+Blair Castle near Blair Atholl in Perthsire, N Scotland between Edinburgh and Inverness is begun by John I Comyn, Lord of Badenoch (-1275), and taken over by David I Strathbogie, Earl of Atholl (-1270) while he is away on Crusade, becoming the ancestral home of Clan Murray and their chiefs, the dukes of Atholl; Queen Victoria later grants the dukes the exclusive privilege of maintaining a private army.
+Inventions: Petrus Peregrinus (Pierre Pelerin) de Maricourt (Peter the Pilgrim) pub.
 Epistola de Magnete, the first scientific treatise, describing his experiments with magnets, naming the north and south poles, formulating the law that poles of opposite polarity attract while poles of like polarity repel, describing experiments in magnetizing objects, along with his invention of the 360 degree compass, and a project to build a perpetual motion machine with self-regenerating magnets.
 Deaths: Italian Lombard troubadour Sordello (Sordell) da Goito (Goit) (b. ?); mentioned in Dante's "Divine Comedy".